Breaking: Atiku Pays N90m for ADC Presidential Nomination Form

 Nigerians have started reacting to the Atiku Abubakar, after paying for his ADC presidential form.

-Nigerians react as Atiku Abubakar pays for his ADC presidential form Photo Credit: X/@atiku
+Nigerians react as Atiku Abubakar pays for his ADC presidential form.
+Photo Credit: X/@atiku

 Source: Twitter

-Ayokiitan said Atiku owned the ADC:
+Ayokiitan said Atiku owns the ADC:

 "We knew all along that ADC was swinging towards Atiku, and it's so demoralising that you guys made it so obvious.
 How will other political parties zone their Presidential tickets to the south, and only you, ADC, refuse to zone because of one man's ambition?
 Anyway, He's failed already."